San Diego Wildfire Lawyers

 - Document the damage thoroughly by taking the following measures:

-- Take Photos And Videos — Thoroughly document the damage to your property, both inside and outside, using photos and videos.
+- Take Photos and Videos — Thoroughly document the damage to your property, both inside and outside, using photos and videos.
 Capture details of the damage and any personal belongings that were lost or destroyed.

-- Create An Inventory — Make a detailed list of all damaged or destroyed personal belongings, including descriptions, model numbers, and receipts (if available).
+- Create an Inventory — Make a detailed list of all damaged or destroyed personal belongings, including descriptions, model numbers, and receipts (if available).

 - Upgrade your home security with robust locks, a system, and improved outdoor lighting.